dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 Model query history allows you to:

 - View the count of consumption queries for a model based on the data warehouse's query logs.
 - Provides data teams insight, so they can focus their time and infrastructure spend on the worthwhile used data products.
 - Enable analysts to find the most popular models used by other people.

 Model query history is powered by a single consumption query of the query log table in your data warehouse aggregated on a daily basis.
+It currently supports Snowflake and BigQuery only, with additional platforms coming soon.

 :::info What is a consumption query?
 Consumption query is a metric of queries in your dbt project that has used the model in a given time.
 It filters down to `select` statements only to gauge model consumption and excludes dbt model build and test executions.